Hold Fast What is Good

 EXECUTIVE DIRECTOR, STUDY CENTER

 Bill has been the Executive Director of the Center for Christian Study since 2009.
 He came to the Study Center as the Director of Graduate Ministries in 1999, fresh from two years with his family in Ogbomosho, Nigeria, where he taught the Bible at the Nigerian Baptist Theological Seminary.
 Bill has an M.Div. from Gordon-Conwell Theological Seminary, and a Ph.D. in Biblical Studies from Union Theological Seminary in Virginia.
 The author of several journal articles and one monograph on the Bible (mainly Galatians), Bill loves to teach and discuss Scripture, especially anything pertaining to the resurrection of Jesus (which he'll manage to draw in whatever the topic).
-He and his wife, Nicolien, have four children, four engrafted children (in-law/love), and ten (almost eleven) grandchildren.
+He and his wife, Nicolien, have four children, four engrafted children (in-law/love), and eleven grandchildren.
 They are members of Trinity Presbyterian Church in Charlottesville.

 Bill Wilder